 When the Mughal Emperor Akbar fell in love with his Persian rugs, he dispatched his designers to journey the 2,315 kilometers from Persia (now Iran) to Pakistan in the early 16th century.
 This sparked a design revival, with carpets being used as artwork and hangings, and the city is still the center of excellent rug production 400 years later.
 (As we'll see later, the quantity of knots in a rug determines its quality, durability, and level of detail.)
 Rugs were extremely valuable commodities for royalty during this time, with some having as many as 2000 knots per square inch!)

 The knot count of a rug, which is a reflection of the amount of time it took to make it, is directly proportional to its design intricacy.
 As a result, highly patterned rugs often have greater knot counts and are thus more expensive than carpets that are simply styled.
 Furthermore, the backside of an Oriental rug is a sign of its quality; if it completely reflects the frontside, you can be sure it was manufactured with care and precision.

 Rug Knot Types

-Bokhara rugs are mainly produced in the Lahore area of Pakistan, and Pakistan is known to produce many rugs with higher knot counts.
+For Example: Bokhara area rugs are mostly made in Pakistan's Lahore region, and Pakistan is recognized for producing rugs with high knot counts.